samrocketman/blog/_posts/2023-10-06-nexus-proxy-github-releases.md

 ```

 The first matcher covers downloading from GitHub releases.
 The second matcher
-covers downloading archives from Git SHA1 or Git tag in both zip or tar.gz
+covers downloading archives from Git SHA1 or Git tag; in both, zip or tar.gz
 formats.

 # Proxying GitHub releases